Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-In terms of mental health medications, Nurx is able to provide medications for anxiety or depression such as SSRIs (Zoloft, Prozac), SNRIs (duloxetine), or tricyclic antidepressants.
-Nurx does not prescribe controlled substances such as stimulants or benzodiazepines, and will not treat severe mental illnesses.
+In terms of mental health medications, Nurx is able to prescribe and deliver medications for anxiety or depression such as SSRIs (Zoloft, Prozac), SNRIs (duloxetine), tricyclic antidepressants, and certain medications that may be used to treat panic attacks; however, Nurx does not prescribe controlled substances, such as stimulants or benzodiazepines.

 Nurx also offers a range of medications across various categories, including birth control, emergency contraception, PrEP for HIV prevention, migraine relief, herpes treatment, skincare for acne and anti-aging, and antidepressants for mental health conditions.